markli93/StudentList/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a React App with out node_modules.
+This is a React App without node_modules.
 Please install all dependencies before running this app.

 ## Available Scripts